FreeCAD/FreeCAD-render/docs/Lights.md

 scene only by the light it casts.

 Please note that the `Power` parameter refers to the power of the whole area, and not to the power per unit area.
+Renderers specifics :
-For renderers using a power per unit area (like Appleseed), a conversion is made when exporting.
+- For renderers using a power per unit area
+(like Appleseed), a conversion is made when exporting.
+- Pov-ray: due to Pov-ray particular implementation, `power` parameter is internally clamped to 100 when exporting to this renderer.

 Orienting an area light in a scene may be quite painful.
 To alleviate such a task, you will find a `Point at...` feature in the context menu of the light